-The average student attendance rate including HSP 1 and 2 was approximately 88.73%.
-The ratio of boys to girls is close to 3:2.
-The attendance rate for some displaced, international students was 86.88%.
-Such students are reported to the Department of Home Affairs, after we issue them with a Notice of Intent to Report letter, as per DHA and the ESOS Act, requirements.
+The average student attendance rate was approximately 90%.
+The ratio of boys to girls is close to 2:1.
+The attendance rate for some displaced, international students is 88.53%.
+Such students are reported to the Department of Home Affairs, after we issue them with a Notice of Intent to Report letter, as per DHA requirements.
 After they leave, our attendance rate increases, significantly.
 Most of our students maintain an attendance rate that is in the high 90s.